-- C. Site inspection. - (1).
-So the Planning Board may be fully informed about the site and in a knowledgeable position to prescribe contour intervals to be employed on topographic maps and grading plans for the development, the applicant must arrange a joint inspection of the site with the Planning Board-or a committee or member or individual appointed by the Chairperson to act as the Planning Board's representative for such inspection or other Town committee, as appropriate. - (2).
-At any time between the initial Planner confirmation of submission contents of an application and final approval or denial of the plan by the Board, the Planner or Board members must have access to the subject property, not including building interiors, without obtaining prior permission, written or oral, from the property owner or applicant. - D. Safe use.
+- C. Site inspection.

+- (1).
+So the Planning Board may be fully informed about the site and in a knowledgeable position to prescribe contour intervals to be employed on topographic maps and grading plans for the development, the applicant must arrange a joint inspection of the site with the Planning Board.

+- D. Safe use.